xbcsmith/epr-workshop/05-epr-service/04-graphql.md

 }
 ```

-This can then be used to create a new event receiver group
+This can then be used to create a new event receiver group.

+---

+Now we will use the event receiver id from above to create a new event receiver
+group.

 ```graphql
 mutation {